jianyicheng/EASY/README.md

 ## Test Examples

-You can use `quick_start.sh` to play with existing examples:
+You can use `quick_start.sh` to play with the existing examples:

 ```
 # bash quick_start.sh $NUM_PARTITION $BENCHMARK_NAME